Spiritual renaissance can reform society: Sri Sri

 Sri Sri: Put your country first.
 Put it above everything else.
 Only the principles of humanism can lead the country towards prosperity.

-Adaptation: Reema Sharma
+Adapted by Reema Sharma